-1. Statement of the Problem (20 percent of 100)
+1. Statement of the Problem (20 percent out of 100)

-Identify and describe the challenges faced with addressing sexual victimization within the facility(ies).
-Provide data to show the nature and scope of the problem of high incidence or rates of sexual abuse in confinement environments, and explain previous or current efforts to address the problem.
+- Identify and describe the challenges faced with addressing sexual victimization within the facility(ies). - Provide data to show the nature and scope of the problem of high incidence or rates of sexual abuse in confinement environments, and explain previous or current efforts to address the problem. - Clearly state how the applicant will address the Priority Considerations listed on page 9.

-2. Project Design and Implementation (40 percent of 100)
+2. Program Design and Implementation (40 percent out of 100)

-Outline the specific goals and objectives of the project and how they will address the problem.
-Describe the strategies that substantiate the project as a comprehensive demonstration project.
-Describe how the project will address the allowable uses of funds and priority considerations outlined on pages 7-9.
-Describe the selected allowable uses of award funds and how they will be utilized in addressing a reduction in sexual victimization and enhancement of PREA activities.
+- Outline the specific goals and objectives of the project and how they will address the problem. - Describe the strategies that substantiate the project as a comprehensive demonstration project. - Describe how the project will address the allowable uses of funds and Priority Considerations outlined on page 9. - Describe the selected allowable uses of award funds and how they will be utilized in addressing a reduction in sexual victimization and enhancement of PREA activities.

-3. Capabilities and Competencies (20 percent of 100)
+3. Capabilities and Competencies (20 percent out of 100)

-Describe the experience and capability of the applicant, stakeholders, and contractors.
-Identify the agency that will serve as the grantee and fiscal agency responsible for the grant's administration, and the staff team supporting the project including the name, title, and affiliation of each member.
-Provide documentation of any collaboration that has or is previously occurring on the initiative.
-Describe any potential barriers to implementing the project and strategies to overcome them.

-4. Plan for Collecting Data for this Solicitation's Performance Measures (10 percent of 100)
+- Describe the experience and capability of the applicant organization and any partner organization or contractors that also includes the resume materials for these individuals. - Identify the agency that will serve as the grantee and fiscal agency responsible for the grant's administration, and the staff team supporting the project including the name, title, and affiliation of each member. - Provide documentation of any collaboration that has or is previously occurring on the initiative. - Describe any potential barriers to implementing the project and strategies to overcome them. - 4.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures (10 percent out of 100)